 If it is in your sole name, then it could be owned by yourself and your spouse.
 There are a number of different options depending on your circumstances, such as owning the share jointly, owning half the shares each, splitting the shares in another ratio, or creating different share classes.

-In reviewing your ownership structure, you can better plan your extraction funds from the business, making use of dividend allowances, keeping income with the basic rate bands, and perhaps, making sure you do not lose your personal allowances through going over the threshold of £100,000 of taxable income.
+In reviewing your ownership structure, you can better plan your extraction funds from the business, making use of dividend allowances, keeping income within the basic rate bands or perhaps making sure you do not lose your personal allowance through going over the threshold of £100,000 of taxable income.

 In addition to thinking about short-term extraction planning, the ownership structure can also link in with the long-term exit plan, and having your spouse as a shareholder could lead to utilising another individuals BADR allowance, subject to several conditions.

 How can pension contributions manage my tax position?